SanderMertens/flecs/docs/Relationships.md

 ```

 ### With property
-The `With` relation can be added to components to indicate that it must always come together with another component.
+The `With` relationship can be added to components to indicate that it must always come together with another component.
 The following example shows how `With` can be used with regular components/tags:

 ```c
 ecs_entity_t Responsibility = ecs_new_id(world);